Chart Color Schemes

 Newman has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, Newman's population is estimated at around 6,817 people.
-This reflects an increase of 361 individuals since the 2021 Census, which reported a population of 6,456 people.
-The current estimate was derived from AreaSearch's analysis of ABS ERP data released in June 2024 and address validation subsequent to the Census date.
-This results in a density ratio of approximately 0.30 persons per square kilometer.
-Natural growth contributed around 53.0% of overall population gains during recent periods.
+As of November 2025, the estimated population for the Newman statistical area (Lv2) is around 6,817, reflecting an increase of 361 people since the 2021 Census.
+This increase represents a growth rate of approximately 5.6%, with the population in 2021 being reported as 6,456.
+AreaSearch's estimate is based on examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This results in a population density ratio of 0.30 persons per square kilometer.
+Natural growth contributed approximately 53.0% of overall population gains during recent periods, primarily driving population growth for the area.

-AreaSearch is employing ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch uses growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends suggest a population increase just below Australia's non-metropolitan median.
-By 2041, Newman is projected to expand by 829 persons, reflecting an overall increase of approximately 14.4% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on aggregated SA2-level projections, the Newman (SA2) is expected to increase by approximately 834 persons to reach a total population of around 7,651 by 2041, reflecting an overall increase of about 14.5% over the 17-year period.

 Frequently Asked Questions - Population